HomeLatest NewsIndustrySamsung profits on a three year high as computer memory chip demand breaks all records

 Register Now →

-Samsung also saw an increase in sales for its smartphones and premium TVs, although rising costs tied to raw materials and dented profitability.
+Samsung also saw an increase in sales for its smartphones and premium TVs, although rising costs tied to raw materials and logistics dented profitability.

-Samsung’s dual strength in parts and finished products has allowed it to flourish during the pandemic, which increased the demand for its memory chips used in computing devices and servers as millions of people were forced to work at home.
+Samsung’s dual strength in parts and finished products has allowed it to flourish during the pandemic, which increased the demand for its memory chips used in computing devices and as millions of people were forced to work at home.

-However, the company said it was dealing with “longer-than-expected” component shortages that may affect the demand for semiconductors during the current quarter.
+However, the company said it was dealing with “longer-than-expected” component shortages that may affect the demand for during the current quarter.

 Advertisement